Thank you for your interest in Main Street America. Learn more at mainstreet.org.

 INFORMATIONAL WEBINAR

-Learn more about the GM on Main Street Grant Program application process, eligibility requirements, and other criteria in an informational webinar taking place on Tuesday, November 14, 2023, at 11 a.m.
+Learn more about the GM on Main Street Grant Program application process, eligibility requirements, and other criteria in an informational webinar taking place on Wednesday, November 19, 2025 at 12:00p.m.
 CT.
-Click here to register now.
+You can register for the webinar here!
+A recording of the informational session will be posted on the program webpage.

 Program Terms & Conditions